-The other option is to choose 'Off'.
-When this option is selected Photoshop appears not to color manage incoming documents and it will assume the default RGB or CMYK workspace to be the source.
-If there is no profile embedded, then the document stays that way.
-If there is a profile mismatch between the source and the workspace, the dialog shown in Figure 21 points out that if you click OK the embedded profile will be deleted.
-Or, you will see the dialog shown on Figure 22, if the 'Ask When Opening' box is checked in the Profile Mismatches section.
-If the source profile matches the workspace, there is no need to remove the profile.
-In this instance the profile tag will not be removed (even so, you can still remove the ICC profile at the saving stage).
-Therefore, Photoshop is still able to color manage certain files and strictly speaking is not completely 'off'.
-Turning the color management off is not recommended for general Photoshop work, so do check the Color Settings to make sure Photoshop's color management hasn't been disabled, especially if working on an unfamiliar computer.
+The other option is to choose Color Management: Off.
+When this option is selected Photoshop will appear not to color manage incoming documents and it will assume the default RGB or CMYK workspace to be the source.
+If there is no profile embedded, then the document will stay that way.
+If there is a profile mismatch between the source and workspace, the profile will be removed (with an alert message pointing out that the embedded profile information is about to be deleted).
+But if the source profile matches the workspace, there is no need to remove the profile, so in this instance the profile tag will not be removed (even so, you can still remove the ICC profile at the saving stage).
+So in this instance, Photoshop will still be color managing certain files and strictly speaking is not completely 'off'.

+Turning the color management off is not recommended for general Photoshop work, so check the Color Settings to make sure you are not using one of the Web/Internet preset settings that will disable Photoshop's color management.